 Part IV.
 Program Statistics

-In Part IV, report: 1) the percentage of trainees entering 10 years ago and receiving support from this training grant at some point during graduate school who received PhDs or equivalent research doctoral degrees, and 2) the average time to degree for all trainees appointed to this training grant completing PhDs in the last ten years, calculated to one decimal place (e.g., 5.5 years), excluding any officially-approved leaves of absence.
+In Part IV, report: 1) the percentage of international trainees receiving support from this training grant for a research doctoral degree at some point in the last ten years who received research doctoral degrees, and 2) the average time to research doctoral degree for all international trainees supported by this training grant in the last ten years, calculated to one decimal place (e.g., 5.5 years), excluding any officially-approved leaves of absence.
 Programs that have not received support for at least 10 years should not include the first section of the table the (i.e., the percentage of trainees completing their degrees within 10 years).
 New programs that have not yet had any trainees complete the PhD should not include this table at all.

 In calculating these program statistics, students leaving graduate school to transfer to medical school or other doctoral-level professional programs should be counted as part of the entering pool, but not as having earned a PhD-equivalent degree.
-Individuals transferring to or from PhD programs in similar fields at other institutions should be excluded from both the entering and graduating cohorts in calculating completion and time to degree.
+Individuals transferring to or from PhD programs in similar fields at other institutions and not supported by this award should be excluded from both the entering and graduating cohorts in calculating completion and time to degree.

-Time to degree should be calculated as the period from enrollment in a doctoral degree program at the reporting institution to the conferral of a PhD or, in the case of dual-degree programs, both degrees, less any officially-approved leaves of absence.
+Time to degree should be calculated as the period from enrollment in a doctoral degree program at the institution to the conferral of a doctoral degree or, in the case of dual-degree programs, both degrees, less any officially-approved leaves of absence.
 If a student earns a master’s degree from the reporting institution prior to and in conjunction with fulfilling the requirements for the research doctoral degree, or an additional doctoral degree as part of a dual-degree program (e.g., MD/PhD, DDS/PhD), time to degree should be calculated from entry into the first degree program.

 For RPPRs, summarize these data in the Accomplishments Section, in responding to the question, “What opportunities for training and professional development has the project provided?”

-Sample Table 8D.
-Program Outcomes: Undergraduate
+Sample Table 8E.
+Program Outcomes: International Trainees

-Part I. Those Appointed to the Training Grant
+Part I. Those Supported by the Training Grant